Employee journey mapping: important touchpoints and aspects

 Does your company recruit internally when possible?

-The internal career trajectory of employees is essential to organizations, and by having a better understanding of this, you can increase employee satisfaction and their performance.
+The internal career trajectory of employees is essential to organizations, and by having a better understanding of this, you can increase employee satisfaction and performance through the employee lifecycle.
 Offering attractive opportunities for career growth within your organization is perhaps the single most efficient way to reduce employee turnover and avoid losing good talent.

 Benefits & Rewards